 "Within the insurance world, the demand for Insurance Specialists is currently extremely high.
 Working in your own region and having numerous career opportunities, are only a few of the advantages that come with such a job.
-As a starting Insurance Specialist, you can count on a gross monthly salary between 2000 and 2500 EUR," says Thomas.
+As a starting Insurance Claims Handler, you can count on a gross monthly salary between 2300 and 2800 EUR," says Thomas.

 Of course, on top of this salary, the banking sector also offers many other extra-legal benefits, as well as the opportunity to telework multiple days per week.

 "The number of vacancies in finance has never been as high as it is now.
 Even starters have a wide range of interesting finance jobs to choose from.
 A first job within a Big4, for example, is an excellent start to your career."
-As an External or Internal Auditor, you can count on a salary between 2400 and 3200 EUR gross per month.
+As an External or Internal Junior Auditor, you can count on a salary around 2500 EUR gross per month.
 In addition to fringe benefits, most organisations also include a company car in their salary package.